elessarelfstone/pyspark_nyc_taxi/README.md

 PYSPARK_PYTHON=c:\Users\user\projects\pyspark_nyc_taxi\venv\Scripts\python.exe
 ```

 _HADOOP_HOME_ is a path to Hadoop directory.
-If you haven't installed Hadoop on your local machine use the a PySpark directory.
+If you haven't installed Hadoop on your local machine use PySpark directory.
 So it could be like:

 ```bash
 HADOOP_HOME=/home/user/projects/pyspark_nyc_taxi/venv/lib/python3.9/site-packages/pyspark